chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

     ```

-6. Verify whether all services are running:
+4. Verify whether all services are running:

     ```sh
     sudo chef-automate status
     ```

-7. Clear the old ElasticSearch 6.8 data if all the data is present in your upgraded Chef Automate.
+5. **[If not done in step 2]** Clear the old ElasticSearch 6.8 data if all the data is present in your upgraded Chef Automate.

     ```sh
     sudo chef-automate post-major-upgrade clear-data --data=es
     ```

     ```shell
     #Output

     Would you like to clean up the old Elasticsearch data now? (y/n) y
-     ✔  Clean up successful

-    #or

-    Your have already deleted your old Elasticsearch data.
-    Do you want to perform clean up again? (y/n) y
      ✔  Clean up successful
     ```